drmaziarz/weather-api/README.md

 # 🌦 WeatherAPI
-## API with information about temperature from almost 6500 stations
+## API with information about temperature from over 90 stations, in various range of time

 `technologies used:`
 `Python`
+`HTML`
 `Flask`
 `pandas`